Overseas educated dietitians – Assessment Stage

 All copies of original documents must be clearly authorised as true copies of the original by an appropriate person ie, a person or agency recognised by law of the country the documents are certified in.

-In Australia documents can be certified by any authorised person from the Attorney -General’s Departments List of authorised witnesses.
+In Australia documents can be certified by any authorised person from the Department of Home Affair’s Occupations that can certify documents list.

 Outside Australia a person or agency qualified to certify documents for a visa/passport application would be appropriate.
 Please note, we do not accept certification from Migration agents.

 To have copies certifies, both the original and the copy of the document must be presented to the person carrying out the certification.
 Each copy of the document must be certified separately and mush show clearly:

 - the words “certified true copy of the original” (Photo: “this is a true photo of …….”)